hachyderm/community/community.hachyderm.io/content/en/docs/hachyderm/accessible-posts.md

 but it may also not.
 To dive into that a little deeper: if the difficulty they are having is that the web page is visually noisy, having a transcript that deeply describes all that visual noise and instead makes it auditory doesn't necessarily solve the difficulty.
-In fact, it might not even be desireable.
+In fact, it might not even be desirable.

 ### Mastodon and Hachyderm